Brandable names are so 19th century

 How these invented or synthetic names came about is often interesting, and sometimes random.
 And it’s hard to imagine that these powerful and resonant brand names, so familiar to us now, were once new, strange and unfamiliar...

 The name Kodak was created by George Eastman and his mother, and used to rename Eastman Dry Plate Company in 1888.
 Apparently they used an ‘anagrams set’ (a Victorian word game) to come up with ideas, and Kodak was chosen because it had no meaning or existing associations – and because George liked the letter K. He also thought it sounded a bit like the clack of a camera shutter, though I suspect that rationale came later.
-Snappy name, completely synthetic.
+A snappy photography business name, completely and wonderfully synthetic.

 Back in 1906, the directors of Joseph Nathan and Co needed a name for their infant dried milk.
 (The product was called ‘Defiance’ in New Zealand, and they wanted a more appealing name for other markets; good call.)
 Initially they decided on Lacto, but soon realised this may conflict with existing brand names in their market.
 So letters were added and changed until Lacto became Glaxo – an invented name with milky origins nobody would be aware of.